 You can help us get there!

-The City of Fridley is participating in Xcel Energy’s Partners in Energy to identify energy objectives, develop an energy action plan, and implement strategies to reduce the community’s energy use and help residents save money.
-The city and its energy team, comprised of residents, businesses and local institutions, are currently in a six-month planning phase (April-October) to identify our community-driven goals.
-Check back here in the fall for a copy of Energy Action Plan and how you can be involved during implementation.
+The City of Fridley is participating in Xcel Energy’s Partners in Energy program to reduce the community’s energy use and help residents save money.
+The city and its energy team, comprised of residents, businesses and local institutions developed an Energy Action Plan that set energy goals for Fridley residents, businesses, and institutions.
+View the City’s full Energy Action Plan and read below to find out how you can help.

 Energy Conservation at Home

-- Installation of energy saving materials such as: door weather-stripping, a programmable thermostat, compact fluorescent light bulbs, a water heater blanket, and high-efﬁciency showerhead and faucet aerators.
+- Installation of free materials such as LED bulbs, a programmable thermostat, door and attic hatch weather stripping, high-efﬁciency showerhead and faucet aerators

 Register online or call the Center for the Energy of Environment at 612-335-5874.